Vegan Life | Health

 Note: I personally am vegan and eat mostly organic foods, but these methods can be applied to any changes you want to make to your diet, whether it's cutting out sugar, eating whole foods, or any other diet change you want to make.
 I'm not here to tell you what you should or shouldn't be eating, because that's up to you!

 Note #2: You'll see me use the word "diet" a lot in this article.
 I'm not referring to short-term restrictive diets, unless otherwise noted.
 I'm using the word to mean "the foods that a person eats."
+We're going for an entire lifestyle change that can last a lifetime.

 The strategies you use to maintain your new lifestyle will be different depending on your motivation.
 For example, if you're going vegan for your health, you may want to remain open to other diets, but if you're doing it for the animals, you will want to do everything you can to find ways to make that specific diet work for your body.